 GOAL 1: Cross-training (for better services, workload balance, professional growth, and succession planning).

-Action Plan 1: Supervisor will assign discrete projects from one deputy's area to another deputy, with experienced deputy as mentor and backup.
+Supervisor assign discrete projects from one deputy's area to another deputy, with experienced deputy as mentor and backup.

 This action plan began in September 2011.